apache/incubator-xtable/website/docs/how-to.md

 that can be used to query the source table in different target table formats.

 ## Next steps
-Go through the [Catalog Integration guides](https://link-to-guide) to registere the Onetable synced tables in different data catalogs.
+Go through the [Catalog Integration guides](https://onetable.dev/docs/catalogs-index) to register the Onetable synced tables in different data catalogs.